What Is a Hacker? And How Can You Protect Yourself?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-While there are many technical definitions of the word “hacker,” generally a hacker is someone who gains unauthorized access to computer systems, programs, or networks.
-Hackers may be bad actors who exploit vulnerabilities, or they may be the good guys looking to find and fix problems.
+A hacker is someone who digitally "breaks in" or gains unauthorized access to computer systems, programs, or networks.
+Hackers may be bad actors who exploit vulnerabilities, or they may be the good guys hired by companies to identify vulnerabilities before they can be exploited.

-Unfortunately, cyberattacks are getting more prevalent, and hackers are more active today than ever.
+Unfortunately, cyberattacks are getting more prevalent, and bad hackers are more active today than ever.
 Even with advanced hacking techniques, there are ways to protect yourself online.
-Some examples include Installing antivirus software on your device, using strong passwords stored in a password manager, and using a VPN whenever possible to protect your online identity.
+Some examples include installing antivirus software on your device, using strong passwords stored in a password manager, and using a virtual privacy network (VPN) whenever possible to protect your online identity.

 Here’s everything you need to know about how hackers operate and how to protect yourself online.